GinaJame/KeyLanguage/README.md

 -You should download this files, then go to your terminal and type the command install npm -Then you should type the command npm start and open in your browser the next direction: [http://localhost:3000](http://localhost:3000) and you will be able to see the project!!

+### The keyboard can be download with
+layout01.rar

 # Getting Started with Create React App